nagyist/StackDeployer/README.md

 ## File System Placement

-Place the StackDeployer folder in /Users/Username/
+Place the files in "/Users/Username/StackDeployer/" (the files, not the folder from the download)

-The full path should then be: "/Users/Username/StackDeployer/"

 ## Configuration